 How Much Does it Cost?

-The Condominium Act allows for the Prescribed Fee for a Status Certificate to be up to $100 + HST.
+The Condominium Act allows for the Prescribed Fee for a Status Certificate to be up to $100, inclusive of HST (if applicable).
 The intention of this fee is to compensate the management company for the time taken to gather and provide the latest information about a condominium unit.
 In Ontario, there is no government authority responsible for collection or remittance of the prescribed fee.

 Condo Corporations & their management companies can charge, collect, and keep proceeds from the fee.
 Any allusion to the (often) $100 fee being a government mandated amount is false, along with indications that this money is collected and forwarded to the government.

 In Ontario, condominium corporations do not provide limited liability.
 The owners of the condominium units are personally liable for the debts of the corporation.

 A Status certificate is a quick way to check if the condominium is in debt or at risk of going into debt.
 It would also include the amount of which the unit in question would be responsible for.